otj202/lightning/README.md

-# lightning
+#
+⚡ Lightning ⚡
-a serverless server
+A serverless server.